 The temporary perimeter controls (silt fence or equivalent) will not be removed until all construction activities at the site are complete and soils have been stabilized and final stabilization has been achieved.
 Upon completion of construction activities, the site shall be inspected to ensure all equipment, waste materials, and debris have been removed.
 All other BMPs or other control practices and measure that are to remain after completion of construction will be inspected to ensure they are properly functioning.
 Final stabilization is reached when all soil disturbing activities at the site have been completed and uniform vegetative cover has been established with a density of at least 70% of pre-disturbance levels.
-For purposes of the SWMP, establishment of a vegetative cover capable of providing erosion control equivalent to the pre-existing conditions at the site can be considered final stabilized.
+If the site was previously disturbed, vegetative cover equal to 70% of what would have been provided by native vegetation is required.